tststs/atom-ternjs/README.md

 * browser: completion for vanilla js (optional)
 * jquery: completion for jquery (optional)

+# Platform Windows
+* Make sure node is installed and the PATH variable is set

 # Notes

 * This package is a work in progress and may contain various bugs, misbehaviours and performance issues